JurajkoDS/Bachelorthesis---Sentiment-Analysis-with-Deep-Learning/README.md

 Visualization of Tweets - This is the visualization of Tweets using the weaker model.
 This notebook uses the tweets_clinton_trump.csv dataset.

+Visualization of Tweets-Copy1.ipynb - The exact same notebook as the one before, but it's using the stronger model.

 train.csv - is the training dataset containg Tweets that were labelled for training - positive, negative or neutral.

 visualisation_of_people_tweets-Copy2.ipynb - notebook containing the analysis using the newer model. it visualizes the sentiment.